SayubShakya/Library_Management_System_v2/README.md

-This is a library management system for my college assignment project
+This is a Demoo library management system for my college assignment project